Abhigy012/WriteHub/client/README.md

-# MegaBlog Frontend
+# WriteHub Frontend

-React frontend for the MegaBlog application, built with Vite and Tailwind CSS.
+React frontend for the WriteHub application, built with Vite and Tailwind CSS.

 ## 🚀 Quick Start